Top 10 Fast Growing Shrubs

 Sambucus, Zones 3 to 9

 Add a few elderberries for you and the birds to enjoy.
-Butterflies are attracted to the white flowers that appear in summer.
+Butterflies are attracted to the flowers that appear in summer.
 The small, purple-black fruit that follows attract birds and can be used for jellies, pies, juice and wine.
 New cultivars like Black Lace and Lemon Lacy add fine texture and color to the landscape.

 Why we love it: Elderberries tolerate wet and even dry soil once established.